-The following courses in Secretarial Science are open to junior and senior students in the college as elective courses, regardless of their field of concentration.
+The following courses in Secretarial Science are open to any junior and senior students in the college as elective courses, regardless of their field of concentration.
 College credit is given for those courses as indicated.
 These courses may be taken as part of a student's regular schedule of fifteen credits.

 Sec.
 Sci.
-301-2.
-Miss Kessler.
+301-2, N. P. Miss Childress.